See an Oral Allergy Syndrome Specialist in New Orleans

 Oral Allergy Syndrome Medications

-However, H1 antihistamines like Claritin, Zyrtec, and Benadryl can help reduce symptoms of OAS once they do occur.
+However, H1 antihistamines like Claritin, Zyrtec, and Benadryl can help reduce OAS symptoms once they do occur.

 Some patients can experience severe symptoms with OAS that do not resolve quickly.
 In these cases, it is best to carry an epinephrine autoinjector (Epi-Pen) for injecting epinephrine when a severe allergic reaction like anaphylaxis occurs.